 Power class depends on the UT transmit power.
 Corresponding EIRP figure depends on the used antenna gain.

 If necessary a guard band may be introduced.
+Any necessary guard band here should be added to guard band requirements in chapter 5.

 Frequency separation is between the edge of the MSS channel and the edge of the band at 2010MHz or 1980 MHz.